“It’s not just the right technology but the right technology thoughtfully applied”

 I find that the biggest resistance to remote work is management.

 It’s the fear of trusting your employees.
 Managers still think they need to micromanage.
 There are so many old school managers in the world that think that because they can’t see you, how do they know you’re working?
 And it’s ridiculous because it should all be based on deliverables and clear objectives, and doing what you say you’re going to do.
 That’s how you build trust.

 When you go to a college, nobody micromanages you.
 You have a report that’s due.
 You have class work that’s due, and you’re told what’s expected of you (“Here’s how you get an A”).
 There are certain milestones along the way.
-You work in the library, you pull an all nighter, you do whatever you want – as long as the work gets done.
+You work in the library, you pull an all-nighter, you do whatever you want – as long as the work gets done.
 Then you leave college and go into an office and are told, “You can’t possibly work without me watching you.
-I need you at this desk from 9 to 5 because clearly that’s the only way work is going to get done”.
-And it’s ridiculous, backwards thinking.
+I need you at this desk from 9 to 5 because clearly, that’s the only way work is going to get done”.
+And it’s ridiculous, backward thinking.
 I understand that it’s the way we’ve always done it, but that mentality doesn’t work for me.

-Eventually, those dinosaurs are going to sink into the tar pit like all dinosaurs do, and the smart companies, the ones that are embracing remote work (because it’s unavoidable) are going to excel.
+Eventually, those dinosaurs are going to sink into the tar pit as all dinosaurs do, and the smart companies, the ones that are embracing remote work (because it’s unavoidable) are going to excel.
 We’re already working this way so they might as well admit that, and learn how to do it well, rather than trying to decide whether it’s something you should do – because that’s really not the question here.

 Every day, people on Facebook are communicating and collaborating with people that many have never seen or met.
 The same goes for Twitter and LinkedIn.
 People are getting used to working on their Smartphones, and they’re getting used to working in multiple locations.
 Everybody’s becoming more entrepreneurial.
 And as the workforce gets infused with the younger generations that are accustomed to that, the less remote work is going to be an issue.